 All graduate students are expected to have demonstrated writing proficiency at the undergraduate level as prescribed by California State University.
 Students applying for admission to graduate programs who have not fulfilled this requirement (because they graduated from a non-CSU institution or completed undergraduate degree requirements prior to the imposition of the writing standard in 1980) shall be required to demonstrate writing proficiency.
-The University's writing proficiency requirement may be demonstrated by passing the Sacramento State Writing Proficiency Examination with a score of eight or better or by meeting an equivalent standard approved by the Associate Dean, Office of Graduate Studies.
+The University's writing proficiency requirement may be demonstrated by passing the Sacramento State Writing Proficiency Examination with a score of eight or better or by meeting an equivalent standard approved by the Dean for Graduate Studies.

-In all cases, writing proficiency must be demonstrated before the student can be advanced to candidacy.
+In all cases, writing proficiency must be demonstrated before the student can be advanced to candidacy or enroll in culminating experience units.